terrylinooo/seo-search-permalink/README.md

 # SEO Search Permalink

-Change default search URLs to the SEO friendly URLs.
-It may improve your SERP to boost your site traffic.
-The default URL `?s=keyword` will be changed to `/search/keyword`, and you could change the `{search base}` for your need.
+Change default search URLs to SEO-friendly URLs, which may enhance your SERP rankings and increase your site traffic.
+The default URL ?s=keyword will be changed to /search/keyword, and you can adjust the {search base} as needed.

-SEO Search Permalink plugin has four type of permalink structure, filtering the bad words and special characters out from the search terms.
-It makes your site's search URLs really clean.
+SEO Search Permalink plugin provides four types of permalink structures, filtering out bad words and special characters from search terms.
+This results in truly clean search URLs for your site.

 ## Download